Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, required): Project ID to deploy
+• projectId (string, required): The project ID to deploy

-• target (string, optional): Deployment target environment (production or preview)
+• target (string, optional): Target environment (production or preview)

 cancel_deployment